I think this story is a great example of the need for a personal relationship with Jesus Christ.

 Then churches worked to be more hip, more attractive to the youth.
 The music got louder and louder.
 Worship now resembles a concert with band members on a stage with a spotlight.
 There’s more, but I’ll leave it at that.

-The whole move to that type of church was to stem off this dropping out of church.
+The whole move to that type of church stems from this dropping out of the church.

 But that wasn’t the point.
 Keeping kids in church as they transitioned to adulthood was not the point at all.

 Haven’t we all heard the analogy, sitting in a church doesn’t make you a Christian any more than sitting in a garage makes you a car?